meilisearch/documentation/learn/getting_started/main_features.md

 ## Ranking rules

+Should this be part of Search?

 ## Searchable attributes

+By default, all attribute are searched for matching query words but you can configure the settings to change that.

 ## Sortable attributes

+You can use any (not any-do we need the details here?) of the document fields for sorting by adding them to the `sortableAttributes`.

+Will the countries dataset work here?

 ## Geosearch

 MeiliSearch allows you to filter and sort results based on their geographic location.
+To use this feature, your documents need to have the `_geo` field.

+Use the countries dataset for this example.

 ## Dumps and snapshots